AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: External Memory and Global Salient Content Augmentation

 \section{External Memory and Global Salient Content Augmentation}

-The architecture of \model (Figure~\ref{fig:model_illustration}) is based on Se3~\cite{moro2022se3}, where a document is summarized segment by segment in order, with the final summary obtained by concatenating the resultant summaries.
+The architecture of \model (Figure~\ref{fig:model_illustration}) is based on Se3~\cite{moro2022se3}, where a document is summarized segment by segment, with the final summary obtained by concatenating the resultant summaries.
 Document sentences are split into segments with up to 768 tokens each, while reference summary sentences are assigned to their most overlapping segment to create the oracle summary, as detailed in Appendix~\ref{appendix:se3}.
-Following Longformer~\cite{beltagy2020longformer}, we initialize the model parameters from BART~\cite{lewis-etal-2020-bart}, which is sufficient for separately processing each segment. \model preserves the global context and builds communications across segments with minimal GPU memory increase, by (1) employing external memories in \textit{both the encoder and the decoder} to gather relevant information (\S\ref{sec:external_memory}), and (2) augmenting \textit{the encoder} with salient content from other segments (\S\ref{sec:global_content_augment}).
+Following Longformer~\cite{beltagy2020longformer}, we initialize the encoder and decoder parameters from BART~\cite{lewis-etal-2020-bart}. \model preserves the global context and builds communications across segments with minimal GPU memory increase, by (1) employing external memories in \textit{both the encoder and the decoder} to gather relevant information (\S\ref{sec:external_memory}), and (2) augmenting \textit{the encoder} with salient content from other segments (\S\ref{sec:global_content_augment}).